cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 where $N_"feat"$ is the number of features.

-On the other hand, |the sequential neural network was made of 3 hidden layers: the first one had 64 neurons, the second one had 32 neurons and the third one had 8 neurons.
-The input layer had 7 neurons (same as the number of features) and the output layer had 1 neuron.
-The architecture of this neural network is shown in @fig:nn_isotropic.
+On the other hand, the sequential neural network was made of 3 hidden layers: the first one had 64 neurons, the second one had 32 neurons and the third one had 8 neurons.
+The input layer had 7 neurons (same as the number of features) and the output layer had 1 neuron (representing the target $phi_K$).
+Initially an architecture with the following neurons in each hidden layer was chosen: 16, 10, 8.
+This was because this initial neural network has approximately the same number of parameters as the polynomial regression of 4th degree done before (330 parameters for the regression and 360 for the initial neural network).
+Then more neurons were being added until the MAE was reduced below 0.03.
+As we see later no overfitting was observed.
+The architecture of the final neural network is shown in @fig:nn_isotropic.

 #figure(
   image("../images/nn_iso.png", width:90%),
   caption: [Architecture of the neural network trained to predict $phi_K$ in the isotropic case.
 Image generated with NN-SVG tool #cite(<LeNail_2019>).]
 )<fig:nn_isotropic>

-Before any training, the target was modified in a way it had values between 0 and 1, as follows:
+Before any training, the target was scaled in a way it had values between 0 and 1, as follows:

 $ tilde(phi)_K = phi_K/(pi/2). $<eq:target1_normalized>

 A difference between a value $tilde(phi)_K^("real")$ and a predicted value $tilde(phi)_K^("predicted")$ can be interpreted as the error relative to the domain of $phi_K$.
 For example, a difference of 0.02 means that the predicted value has a deviation of 2% of $pi/2$.
 In other words a deviation of 2% of $phi_K$'s domain.
-This way the Mean Absolute Error (MAE) can be seen as the deviation in the prediction of the model given in pieces of the target's domain.
-For example, a MAE of 0.02 means that the model is deviated 0.02 domains ($0.02 * pi/2$) in average.
+This way the Mean Absolute Error (MAE) can be seen as the deviation in the prediction of the model given in pieces of the target's domain, or as an angular error.
+For example, a MAE of 0.02 means that the model is deviated 0.02 domains ($0.02 * pi/2$) or has an error of 1.8 degrees in average.
 In a similar way the RMSE can be interpreted as the root square deviation given in pieces of domains, on average.
-MAE and RMSE are defined in @chap:failure.
+MAE and Root Mean Square Error (RMSE) are defined in @chap:failure.

 === Results of the polynomial regression

 Fitting $phi_K$ in terms of the features $eta$, $beta$, $xi_0$, $xi_1$, $xi_2$, $xi_3$and $xi_4$ with a polynomial of 4th degree was done splitting 80% of the data for training and 20% for testing.

-The results of the model are shown in the following table:
+The performance metrics of the model are shown in the following table:
 #figure(
   table(
     columns: 3,